 Assign the user or group you would like to handle the approval and give this task a due date too if required.

-This enables that person assigned to the approval to receive an email notification when all the tasks that need approval have been completed.
+This enables the person assigned to the approval to receive an email notification when all the tasks that need approval have been completed.
 The Approval task will then also appear in that person’s Inbox.

 Note that if only two out of three tasks to be approved have been completed, the notification won’t be sent to the approver.
 Only when all three tasks are complete, will they receive that notification.